- Passive income is defined as revenue earned through investment activities that do not require the habitual, active involvement of the investor.

 Of course, the bigger, better, and closer to major attractions your property is, the more you’ll be able to charge people who stay there.
 But this strategy can be a great way to unearth passive income potential without lifting a finger.

-When it comes to passive income creation, there may be no more proven and reliable strategy than that of acquiring real estate that you then turn into rental properties.
+When it comes to residual income ideas, there may be no more proven and reliable strategy than that of acquiring real estate that you then turn into rental properties.

 This doesn’t mean this particular passive income strategy is easy or that it won’t require an investment of time, money and energy learning the lay of the rental property land (especially in your area of the world).
 However, once a property is fully ready to rent, the potential for passive income with a property of this kind is extraordinary.